USDA-FSA/fsa-design-system/guides/applications/navigation.md

 ## Top Navigation

 Based on new standards in web design, all FSA applications should include a "Mega Menu" format paired with a top navigation system that flows from left to right on the application screen.
 The top navigation should be distinguishable and positioned in a horizontal bar just below the header of the application.
-Navigation systems located in a left-side or right-side panel should NOT be used for FSA applications.
+Navigation systems located in a left-side or right-side panel should not be used for FSA applications.

 ## Navigation Rules